focusretreatcenter/website/content/2023/inktober/index.md

 # Explore Adirondack Frontier

-Inktober at Focus Retreat Center is made possible in part by a grant from the Franklin County Government Office of Economic Development and Tourism.
+Inktober2023 at Focus Retreat Center is made possible in part by a grant from the Franklin County Government Office of Economic Development and Tourism.
 We encourage everyone to explore the many sites and destinations throughout Franklin County!

 <div class="centered">
 <a href="https://www.exploreadirondackfrontier.com" target="_blank"><img src="explore-adirondack-frontier.png" alt="Explore Adirondack Frontier Badge"></a>